open-telemetry/opentelemetry-operator/docs/api.md

 May contain labels and annotations that will be copied into the PVC when creating it.
+No other fields are allowed and will be rejected during validation.

 <table>
     <thead>